Skip to main content

 gitlab

-The gitlab command presents the unique contributors for the provided GitLab groups or projects.
+The gitlab command retrieves the number of unique contributors for the provided GitLab groups or projects.

 Notice